-The first recorded Tenindewa Christmas tree was 100 years ago when the district went through a growth spurt.
-A school opened in 1913 and ran till 1939 and Tenindewa had an oval with its own cricket and football teams and had a thriving tennis club.
-The Geraldton-Mullewa rail line had opened in 1893 and Tenindewa had a permanent railway gang living here and there was a railway goods shed built to accommodate the growing rail freight.
+The first recorded Tenindewa Christmas Tree was 100 years ago when the district went through a growth spurt.
+A school opened in 1913 and ran till 1939 and Tenindewa had an oval with its own cricket and football teams and a thriving tennis club.
+The Geraldton-Mullewa rail line had opened in 1893 and Tenindewa had a permanent railway gang living here plus there was a railway goods shed built to accommodate the growing demand in rail freight.
 This goods shed was the location of the first Christmas tree in 1914.

 My earliest memories of the Tenindewa Tree were from the early 1950’s.
 While the event hasn’t changed a lot over the years, I can remember a lot more children were around in those days.
 With smaller farms there were more farming families and there was a small railway community here as well.